Liz-Conway/Project-3-Python/README.md

 With cloning you are pushing the updates to the `Liz-Conway/Project-3-Python` repo on github.

-With forking you are pushing the updates to your own Social Story Animation repo on github.
+With forking you are pushing the updates to your own Hitchhiker's Guide to the Red Planet repo on github.

 ## Credit